php-fig/fig-standards/proposed/config.md

 ### 1.3 HasMandatoryOptions
 The `PSR\Config\HasMandatoryOptions` interface exposes one method: `mandatoryOptions`

 * `mandatoryOptions` has no parameters and MUST return an array of strings which represents the list of mandatory options.

 ### 1.4 ObtainsOptions

 The `PSR\Config\ObtainsOptions` interface exposes one method: `options`

 * `options` takes one mandatory parameter: a configuration array.
 It MUST be an array or an object which implements the `ArrayAccess` interface.
 A call to `options` returns the configuration depending on the implemented interfaces of the class or throws an exception if the parameter is invalid or if the configuration is missing or if a mandatory option is missing.

 ### 1.5 Exceptions
 Exceptions directly thrown by the `options` method MUST implement the `PSR\Config\Exception\ExceptionInterface`.

 If the configuration parameter is not an array or an object which implementes the `ArrayAccess` interface the method SHOULD throw a `PSR\Config\Exception\InvalidArgumentException`.

 If the key which is returned from `vendorName` is not set in the configuration parameter the method SHOULD throw a `PSR\Config\Exception\InvalidArgumentException`.

-If the key which is returned from `componentName` is not set under the key of `vendorName` in the configuration parameter the method SHOULD throw a `PSR\Config\Exception\OptionNotFoundException`.
+If the key which is returned from `packageName` is not set under the key of `vendorName` in the configuration parameter the method SHOULD throw a `PSR\Config\Exception\OptionNotFoundException`.

-If the class implements the `HasContainerId` interface and if the key which is returned from `containerId` is not set under the key of `componentName` in the configuration parameter the method SHOULD throw a `PSR\Config\Exception\OptionNotFoundException`.
+If the class implements the `HasContainerId` interface and if the key which is returned from `containerId` is not set under the key of `packageName` in the configuration parameter the method SHOULD throw a `PSR\Config\Exception\OptionNotFoundException`.

 If the class implements the `HasMandatoryOptions` interface and if a mandatory option from `mandatoryOptions` is not set in the options array which was retrieved from the configuration parameter before, the method SHOULD throw a `PSR\Config\Exception\MandatoryOptionNotFoundException`.

 ## 2. Package